pirate museum photo

 The National Memorial for Peace and Justice in Montgomery, Alabama.
 Photo by Smarthistory.

 Not too far away is the Civil Rights Memorial Center.
 The facility is the former offices of the Southern Poverty Law Center.
-In front is a memorial to the 40 people who died fighting for civil rights from 1954 to 1968.
+In front is a memorial to the 40 people who died fighting for civil rights from 1951 to 1968.
 The memorial center, which was dedicated in 1989, was designed by Maya Lin, who created the Vietnam War wall in Washington, D.C.

-On the other side of the Troy campus is the Freedom Rides Museum.
+Not too far away is the Freedom Rides Museum.
 The facility is located in the old Greyhound bus station where the riders were beaten in 1961.
+Mug shots of some of the protesters, both white and Black, are also featured.

 There are also three historical markers near the city’s waterfront to document the history of the slave trade here.
 The placards were dedicated in 2013.